 Scotland’s forests are at risk from tree pests and diseases.
 Climate change, global travel and imported plants and wood can increase pests and diseases and their impacts.
 These can dramatically affect the health of our trees and timber quality, upsetting the delicate ecosystem balance and devastating large areas of woodland.

-Woodland creation and forest management is regulated by Forestry Commission Scotland (FCS), mainly under the Forestry Act 1967 (revised) and The Environmental Impact Assessment (EIA) (Forestry) (Scotland) Regulations (1999).
+Woodland creation and forest management is regulated by Scottish Forestry, mainly under the Forestry and Land Management (Scotland) Act 2018 and The Forestry (Environmental Impact Assessment) (Scotland) Regulations (2017).

 Other environmental protection legislation that applies to woodlands includes:

-Under the Wildlife and Natural Environment (Scotland) Act 2011, Scottish Natural Heritage, Forestry Commission Scotland, and SEPA have powers and responsibilities to tackle problems caused by Invasive Non-Native Species (INNS).
+Under the Wildlife and Natural Environment (Scotland) Act 2011, Scottish Forestry, Marine Scotland and SEPA have powers and responsibilities to tackle problems caused by Invasive Non-Native Species (INNS).

 Adobe Acrobat Reader is the free, trusted leader for reliably viewing, annotating and signing PDFs.